solo-io/solo-docs/gloo/docs/operator_guide/cert-manager.md

 In this example we used the domain name 'test.solo.io'.
 We've set an A record for this domain to resolve to the result of `minikube ip` so we can test with minikube.

 While you can update your aws dns settings throught the AWS UI, I find performing changes through the command line faster.
-Update the dns record through the aws commandline:
+Update the dns record through the aws command line tool (remember to replace *HOSTED_ZONE* and *RECORD* with your values):

 ```shell
 export INGRESS_HOST=$(kubectl get po -l istio=ingressgateway -n istio-system -o 'jsonpath={.items[0].status.hostIP}')